-NOTICE OF 2022 ANNUAL MEETING OF STOCKHOLDERS To Be Held on May 10, 2022
+NOTICE OF 2024 ANNUAL MEETING OF STOCKHOLDERS To Be Held on May 10, 2024

-The annual meeting of stockholders of Forum Energy Technologies, Inc. will be held at 8:00 a.m., Central Daylight Time, on May 10, 2022, at our offices located at 10344 Sam Houston Park Drive, Suite 300, Houston, Texas 77064 for the following purposes:
+The annual meeting of stockholders of Forum Energy Technologies, Inc. will be held at 8:00 a.m., Central Daylight Time, on May 10, 2024, at our principal offices located at 10344 Sam Houston Park Drive, Suite 300, Houston, Texas 77064 for the following purposes:

-Description: Board Recommendation: Proposal 1 Elect the three persons named in this proxy statement as directors for terms of three years.
-FOR ALL Proposal 2 Approve, on a non-binding, advisory basis, the compensation of our named executive officers.
-FOR Proposal 3 Approve an amendment to our Second Amended and Restated 2016 Stock and Incentive Plan to, among other things, increase the number of shares available for issuance thereunder.
-FOR Proposal 4 Ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2022.
+Description: Board Recommendation: Proposal 1 Election of the two persons named in this proxy statement as directors for terms of three years.
+FOR ALL NOMINEES Proposal 2 Approval, on a non-binding, advisory basis, of the compensation of our named executive officers.
+FOR Proposal 3 Approval of an amendment to our Second Amended and Restated 2016 Stock and Incentive Plan to increase the number of shares available for issuance thereunder.
+FOR Proposal 4 Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2024.
 FOR

-Forum's board of directors has established March 16, 2022 as the record date for the determination of stockholders entitled to notice of and to vote at the annual meeting.
-For a period of ten days prior to the annual meeting, a complete list of stockholders of record entitled to vote at the annual meeting will be available at our executive offices for inspection by stockholders during ordinary business hours for proper purposes.
+FET's board of directors has established March 15, 2024, as the record date for the determination of stockholders entitled to notice of and to vote at the annual meeting.

-We are utilizing the U.S. Securities and Exchange Commission rules that allow issuers to furnish proxy materials to their stockholders over the Internet.
+We are utilizing the U.S. Securities and Exchange Commission (the "SEC") rules that allow issuers to furnish proxy materials to their stockholders over the Internet.
 We believe that these rules allow us to provide our stockholders with the information they need, while lowering the costs of delivery and protecting the environment.
-On or about the date hereof, we are mailing to our stockholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our 2022 proxy statement and our annual report on Form 10-K for the year ended December 31, 2021.
-The notice provides instructions on how you can request a paper copy of these documents if you desire.
-Stockholders are urged, whether or not they expect to be present at the meeting, to vote their shares as promptly as possible by following the instructions in the Notice of Internet Availability of Proxy Materials.
+On or about the date hereof, we are mailing to our stockholders proxy materials, including this proxy statement, our annual report on Form 10-K for the year ended December 31, 2023 (the "2023 10-K") and a proxy card, or a Notice of Internet Availability of Proxy Materials containing instructions on how to access our 2024 proxy statement and our 2023 10-K. The notice provides instructions on how you can request a paper copy of these documents, if you desire.
+Stockholders are urged, whether or not they expect to be present at the meeting, to vote their shares as promptly as possible by following the instructions in the Notice of Internet Availability of Proxy Materials or voting instruction form, as applicable.
 Any person giving a proxy has the power to revoke it at any time, and stockholders present at the meeting may withdraw their proxies and vote in person.
 If you attend the meeting and desire to vote in person, you may do so even though you have previously submitted your proxy.